jindalabhinav/DesignPatterns/src/Behavioural/Observer/README.md

 Approach #1

-Let's say you have a house and near you is an Apple store.
-Let's say everyday at the start of the day you go and ask them if you have the new iPhone, he says no and you come back, and you repeat that everyday.
+Let's say you have a house and near you is an Apple Store.
+Every day, at the start of the day you go and ask them if they have the new iPhone, they say no, and you come back, and repeat that every day.

 With this everyday you're basically wasting your effort (or CPU cycles).

 Approach #2

-You go to the Apple store and you give them youre email id and they'll send everyone an email once it arrives
+You go to the Apple Store and give them your email id, and they send everyone an email once it arrives.

 Approach #3

 I want the iPhone.
 Then they'll maintain a list of people who're interested.
-Now they'll only senf an email to the interested people.
-Which is the best thing possible for you
+Now they'll only email the interested people.
+Which is the best thing possible for you.

 ### Bitcoin

 So far it was a bearish season and we've not entered a Bullish season.

-We wait for the price to drop to buy the bitcoin
+We wait for the price to drop to buy the bitcoin.

 ```Java
 public BitcoinManager {